-This report provides an overview of CRFRS statistics and important highlights for 2019.
-The focus of the report is to provide information about CRFRS operational duties, services, as well as answer some frequently asked questions.
+Annual reports are to used to provide an overview of Clearwater Regional Fire Rescue Services statistics and important highlights for each year.
+The focus of the report is to provide information about CRFRS operational duties, services, as well as some frequently asked questions.

 Fire Bans - Frequently Asked Questions

 How can I find out if there is a fire ban in place?

 for up-to-date fire ban information across the province.

 for the Government of Alberta's map outlining the Forest Protection Area (FPA) in the province.